aetperf/aetperf.github.io/_posts/2019-05-06-GPU-Analytics-Ep-2,-Load-some-data-from-OmniSci-into-a-GPU-dataframe.md

 ### Create a password for Jupyter

-Jupyter password protection is created with IPython (also already installed):
+Jupyter password protection is created with IPython (also already installed in this env):

 ```bash
 (base) ubuntu@ip-10-0-10-124:~$ ipython